anuragrawat200/MyDiary/README.md

 # MyDiary

-• A modified text editor with various features
+• A modified text editor made by using Tkinter Python with various features
 • Change text font , size , color theme for background
 • Characters and word count and also added shortcut keys functionalities